petrvanblokland/DesignDesignSpace/Site.md

 Season and year-students are admitted after showing their portfolios and the result of a given assignment.
 Also they are asked to write a motivation and development plan.

 Students finishing a training adequately, automatically get accepted for a next.

+### Experience

+*Design Design Space* taps into 35 years of studio projects and over 50 years of combined experience of design education.
+Projects ranging from corporate identities, type design, typographic software, interiors, environmental design and running Design Games.

 ![DSGNWK_0582BWLow.jpg](docs/images/DSGNWK_0582BWLow.jpg)
 *Design Game on location at <a href="https://www.otis.edu" target="External">OTIS College of Art and Design</a>.
 Although the online training obviously doesn’t include this direct way of working together, it is the aim to offer the best possible online design space, using the latest technology.*